-All medication ie Asthma inhalers, Piriton Syrup, plasters and bandages etc are checked termly for expiry dates by the welfare coordinator.
+All medication ie Asthma inhalers, Piriton Syrup, plasters and bandages etc are checked every term for expiry dates.

-The parents/guardians of any child who needs regular dosage over a long period of time should discuss this with the Welfare Co-ordinator.
+The parents/guardians of any child who needs regular dosage over a long period of time should discuss this with the Welfare Co-ordinator/First Aider.